We’ll initiate the underwriting process via email or phone.

 I’ve sent in the information you requested.
 How long do I have to wait to see what type of reserves will be on my account?

 Once we’ve received all the information, we’ll typically contact you in around 3 working days.

 Refer to the terms of your reserve outlined by our underwriting team.
 If you have a rolling reserve, the money will be maintained as pending balance in your account until the pre-determined number of days are met.
 For example, if you have a 90-day rolling reserve, funds from Day 1 sales will be available on Day 91 and Day 2 on Day 92.
 Meanwhile, we will continue to capture new reserves on an ongoing basis, to replace that released.

 Which industries are considered high-risk?

 Some industry profiles present more risk than others.
 For example, membership or subscription services, travel packages, events ticketing and gift cards are considered more risky than restaurants and retailers.
-Due to the nature, operating rhythm, including delivery lead times, these industries have been found to have a higher tendency for payment reversals, fraud or risk of fulfillment issues.
+Due to the nature, operating rhythm, including delivery lead times, these industries have been found to have a higher tendency for payment reversals, fraud, or risk of fulfilment issues.